White Rice (100 G) and English Okra (100 G)

 Add Healthy Fats

-Incorporate healthy fats like avocado, nuts, or olive oil to your dish, which can help stabilize blood sugar levels.
+Incorporate healthy fats such as avocado, nuts, or olive oil to your meal.
+These can further slow digestion and stabilize blood sugar levels.

 Choose Whole Grains